andyil/s3shutil/README.rst

 Using s3shutil
 ~~~~~~~~~~~~~~
-s3shutil uses `botoe <https://github.com/boto/boto3>`_ internally and we assume you have your credentials set up properly.
+s3shutil uses `boto3 <https://github.com/boto/boto3>`_ internally and we assume you have your credentials set up properly.

 Using s3shutil is super easy: